whimsy-lang/whim-z/README.md

 // all functions are static and require an explicit self

-// these are equivalent if first is an instance of Class first.func(second)
-Class.func(first, second)
+// these are equivalent, : is used to pass the left hand side as the first argument first:func(second) func(first, second)

-// property access can be by identifier or string, with this setup: propName :: 'property' i :: instance() i.property := 'yay'
+// functions can be partially applied by appending .fn partial :: myFunc(args).fn bound :: myObject:method().fn

+// partial example
+add :: fn(a, b)
+  return a + b
+/fn
+add1 :: add(1).fn

-// these are then equivalent:
+// property access by string or identifier, if propName :: 'property' then these are equivalent: i.property i['property'] i[propName]
-i.property
-i['property']
-i[propName]